gmc17/CS630-F22/What is unit testing?.md

     if get_active_periods({1: "Math", 2: "Bio", 3: "English", 4: "Spanish", 5: "Chem", 6: "History", 7: "Physics"}) != [1, 2, 3, 4, 5, 6, 7]:
         print("test 3 unsuccessful!")
 ```
 You find that test 1 and test 2 are unsuccessful.
-So the bug is in this function!
-You know the location of the bug (or at least, *one of the bugs*) now!
+So, there's a bug is in this function!
+You know the location of your program's bug (or at least, *one of the bugs*) now!

 Upon further inspection, you realize it was because the line ```if dict[i] != ""``` accesses a key in the dictionary which may not exist.
 Now, you fix the bug and move on.
-You write unit tests for the rest of your functions and classes, and they all pass.
+You write unit tests for the rest of your functions and classes and they all pass.

+Now that you know each individual piece (or *unit*) of the function works, you're confident the program will work as a whole.
+You click "run" and the program works just as you'd hoped.

 ## Why unit test?